douira/resolution-editor/README.md

 npm ./bin/www
 ```

-If you wan't to get rid of the warning about not having any access control on the database and/or are deploying this to a server where your database shouldn't be exposed without proper access control, create these users in the mongo shell:
+If you want to get rid of the warning about not having any access control on the database and/or are deploying this to a server where your database shouldn't be exposed without proper access control, create these users in the mongo shell:
 ```
 use admin
 db.createUser(